World Pea Shooting Championships: Recent champions

 In 2013, the ladies title went to Helen Phillips.
 Rob Bresler won the open event again in 2013, defeating Toby Bush in the final.

 In 2014, Rob Bresler saw off 61 other competitors to retain his title.
 Also in 2014, Michelle Berry won the ladies title, while the junior title went to Haddenham's Martha Collins.

 In 2016, at the 46th World Peashooting championships, Michelle Berry made history by regaining her Ladies title for the third consecutive year, using a laser shooter made by her father.
 She fought her way through a strong field, while also reaching the semi-finals in the Open championship category.
 After a very tense final, which went into extra time, Jim Collins went on to beat Rob Bresler to take the title of Open champion, also the third title in his career.

-In 2017, incredibly for the fourth consecutive year, Michelle Berry kept her title by winning the Ladies Champion category, Martha Collins was runner-up.
+In 2017, Michelle Berry retained her title for the fourth consecutive year, by winning the Ladies tournament with Martha Collins as runner-up.
 Jim Collins beat Ian Ashmeade in the open event.
-Martha Collins won the junior title beating Madeline Bresler the runner-up.
+Martha Collins won the junior title beating Madeline Bresler, who was the runner-up.
 In the team event the Haddenham Easy Riders beat Stockport Massive to the team title.

-In 2018, after unveiling a new pub sign at The White Horse, Ian Ashmeade in his iconic horned helmet thrashed the 2017 Champion Jim Collins to take the 48th World Pea Shooting title after 7 years of trying.
+In 2018, after unveiling a new pub sign at The White Horse, Ian Ashmeade in his iconic horned helmet beat the defending champion Jim Collins, to take the 48th World Pea Shooting title after 7 years of trying.
 His team, the Haddenham Easy Riders, also took the team first place, only just in front of the ladies' team Pea-u-tiful featuring Ian's girlfriend Sally Redman-Davies.
-Sally then went on, at her first attempt, to beat the 2017 ladies' World Champion Michelle Berry in a tense final.
-She only missed 1 peaseye out of 10 with a score of 48/50 in the final - what a debut!
+She then went on, at her first attempt, only having tried pea shooting the week before.
+She beat the defending ladies' World Champion Michelle Berry, in a tense final.

+In 2019, Redman-Davies went on to successfully defend her title, beating Madeline Bresler in a tight final.
+The scores were level, and Redman-Davies won the tie-breaker.

+In 2024, the Ladies event was abolished, no reason was given why.